 Gartner has also predicted that, by 2023, 25 per cent of employee interactions with applications will be via voice

-The use of virtual assistants (VAs) in the workplace is growing and Gartner, Inc. has predicted that, by 2021, 25 per cent of digital workers will use a virtual employee assistant (VEA) on a daily basis, up from less than 2 per cent in 2019.
+A survey conducted by Gartner, Inc.which reveals that the use of virtual assistants (VAs) in the workplace is growing.
+They predicted that, by 2021, 25 per cent of digital workers will use a virtual employee assistant (VEA) on a daily basis, up from less than 2 per cent in 2019.

 The contact centre was the pilot and testing ground for many adopters of VAs.
 But with the democratisation of artificial intelligence (AI) and the development of accurate and clever conversational UIs, different types of VA have arisen such as virtual personal assistants (VPAs), virtual customer assistants (VCAs) and VEAs.